Damone Clark: Dallas Cowboys

-Clark was selected by the Dallas Cowboys in the fifth round, 176th overall, of the 2022 NFL draft.
-On June 23, 2022, it was announced that Clark had undergone spinal fusion surgery in March and would miss part of the 2022 season.
-He was activated off of injured reserve on October 5.
+Clark was selected by the Dallas Cowboys in the fifth round (176th overall) of the 2022 NFL draft.
+On June 23, 2022, it was announced that Clark had undergone spinal fusion surgery in March and would miss part of the season.
+He missed the first 7 games while being on Reserve/NFI.
+He was activated on October 5.
+In Week 8 against the Chicago Bears, he had 6 tackles and one quarterback pressure.
+In Week 11 against the Minnesota Vikings, he made his first career start and tallied 4 tackles.
+In Week 15 against the Jacksonville Jaguars, he had a career-high 11 tackles.
+He appeared in 10 games (5 starts), registering 50 tackles, 2 forced fumbles, one quarterback pressure and 3 special teams tackles.

-On November 18, 2025, Clark was waived by the Cowboys.